 In addition to the general and computer-facilitated child pornography offences discussed above, there is a cooperative statutory classification scheme in Australia that prohibits dealing in offensive and objectionable material, including child pornography.
-This scheme comprises central federal legislation - the Classification (Publications, Films and Computer Games) Act 1995 (Cwlth)28 - which establishes the classification (ratings system) of publications, films and computer games according to legislated standards of public morality, and complementary state and territory legislation which deals with the enforcement of the national classification scheme (Classification Enforcement Acts).
-The state29 and territory30 Classification Enforcement Acts criminalise the sale, publication, display and delivery of publications, films and computer games, including those with child pornography content, with offences punishable by fines or imprisonment.
-The Victorian, Northern Territory and Western Australian Classification Enforcement Acts also deal expressly with the online distribution of objectionable content.31
+This scheme comprises central federal legislation - the Classification (Publications, Films and Computer Games) Act 1995 (Cwlth) - which establishes the classification (ratings system) of publications, films and computer games according to legislated standards of public morality, and complementary state and territory legislation which deals with the enforcement of the national classification scheme (Classification Enforcement Acts).
+The state and territory Classifications, films and computer games, including those with child pornography content, with offences punishable by fines or imprisonment.
+The Victorian, Northern Territory and Western Australian Classification Enforcement Acts also deal expressly with the online distribution of objectionable content.